 Sign up for email alert when new content gets added: Sign up

 Hematology and Clinical Therapeutics is a triannualy open access, peer-reviewed journal providing an international platform to publish eminent research work from all over the world by renowned research scholars, therefore aiding in enhancing the quality of the journal.The journal aims to commit to high standards by publishing quality work in the field of Haematology.
 The journal aims to publish original research articles, case-reports, review articles, commentaries, short-communication, letter-to-the-editor and various other types of articles on advanced and rare research work.
 Manuscripts on ethics and political issues affecting practice, as well as Letters to the Editor regarding articles published in previous issues of the Journal, are welcomed.
 Manuscripts are received with the understanding that they are submitted solely to Current Research: Integrative Medicine, and none of the material contained in the manuscript has been published previously or is under consideration for publication elsewhere, excluding abstracts.
 The Journal adheres to the Creative Commons Licence “Attribution − Non Commercial − CC BY-NC” for all OPEN ACCESS submissions.
 The publisher reserves commercial copyright on all published material, and permits individual copy reproduction and use in any medium provided the work is properly cited.
-For permission to reproduce and distribute multiple copies of the publication, please contact the publisher at [email protected].
+For permission to reproduce and distribute multiple copies of the publication.
 Statements and opinions are the responsibility of the authors.
 Written approval by the local human institutional review committee must be stated in the manuscript.

 (or) you can submit your manuscript as an e-mail attachment at [email protected]